janmalyy/food-hazard-detection/README.md

 # PV056 project
-Run the colab to reproduce the results.
+Run the jupyter nootebok `main.ipynb` to reproduce the results.

 This is a school seminar project using task form SemEval2025 competition, see https://food-hazard-detection-semeval-2025.github.io/.